shakilemon73/e-newspapar/deploy-vercel-instructions.md

-# 🚀 Deploy Updated Admin Routes to Vercel
+# 🚀 Fix Admin 404 Errors - Deploy Corrected Vercel Configuration

-## The Problem
+## The Real Problem Identified
-Your admin routes work locally but return 404 errors on your live site (dainiktni.news) because the updated files haven't been deployed yet.
+Your admin routes return 404 errors because the vercel.json rewrites are not working on your live deployment.
+I tested both public and admin routes - ALL routes (except root) return 404, which means the SPA routing is broken.

 ## ✅ Files Ready for Deployment